Esther Hart (Titanic survivor): Early life

 Emily Esther Louisa Bloomfield was born on 13 May 1863, in Stockwell, Surrey, England to George Bloomfield and Esther Bloomfield (née Hayes).

 Esther married George Hossack Arthur Brooke (b.
-1853) on 28 November 1881 in Lambeth, London, England; Esther had 9 children during her first marriage whom all died young, George Brooke died in early 1890.
+1853) on 28 November 1881 in Lambeth, London, England; Esther had nine children during her first marriage all of whom died young, George Brooke died in early 1890.

 Esther married Benjamin Hart (b.
 1864) in the autumn of 1900, they had one daughter, Eva, on 31 January 1905.

 Titanic

 Esther expressed anxiety towards the ship, claiming that the arrogance surrounding it was "flying in the face of God" and that "something dreadful" would happen which would result in it not arriving at New York.
 As a result of this premonition, she did not sleep at night.
 Instead, she stayed up every night fully dressed in anticipation of the "dreadful something" to happen.
 She slept during the day.
 Because of this, she was awake when the ship struck the iceberg on the night of 14 April and felt a "slight bump".
 Certain that this was the reason she was uneasy, she asked Benjamin to investigate.
 According to their daughter Eva, Benjamin returned and without a word escorted them from their cabin.
 The Harts went up on deck and Esther and Eva boarded Lifeboat 14, while Benjamin went down with the ship when it sank.
 Esther and Eva were separated from each other when their boat's occupants were dispersed among several other boats.
 They were later rescued by the RMS Carpathia.

-They stayed briefly in New York before returning to the United Kingdom, all hopes of a new life in Canada having died with Benjamin.
+They stayed very briefly in New York before returning to England.

-Later Life
+Later life

 Esther and Eva lived in Chadwell Heath, near London, with Esther's parents.